 Consistent with the California Taxpayers’ Bill of Rights, the Taxpayers' Rights Advocate facilitates resolution of taxpayer complaints or problems, monitors BOE programs for compliance with the Taxpayers’ Bill of Rights, recommends new or revised policies and procedures, ensures taxpayer educational materials are clear and understandable, and coordinates annual public hearings to allow taxpayers to express their concerns and suggestions directly to the Board Members.
-Business and Property Taxpayers’ Bill of Rights hearings were held in Culver City in June 2011 and in Sacramento in September 2011.
+Business and Property Taxpayers’ Bill of Rights hearings were held in Sacramento in September 2011, Culver City in April 2012, and in Sacramento in June 2012.

-In 2010-11, the Taxpayers’ Rights Advocate Office worked closely with BOE employees to implement a number of its recommendations for improving taxpayer compliance, easing the burden of compliance, and facilitating uniform and fair administration of the law.
-This year’s accomplishments, involving staff and taxpayer education, and law and policy changes, are summarized in the Taxpayers' Rights Advocate's 2010-2011 Annual Report.
-The report, which is available on the BOE’s website, also describes project involvement, identifies work in process, contains examples of cases, and summarizes taxpayer contacts with the Taxpayers’ Rights Advocate Office in the property and business taxes areas.
+In 2011-12, the Taxpayers’ Rights Advocate Office worked closely with BOE employees to implement a number of its recommendations for improving taxpayer compliance, easing the burden of compliance, and facilitating uniform and fair administration of the law.
+This year’s accomplishments, involving staff and taxpayer education, and law and policy changes, are summarized in the Taxpayers’ Rights Advocate's 2011-12 Property and Business Taxes Annual Report.
+The report, which is available on the BOE’s website, also describes project involvement, identifies work in process, contains examples of cases, and summarizes taxpayer contacts with the Taxpayers’ Rights Advocate Office.

 Tax Appeals Assistance Program

-The Tax Appeals Assistance Program, which began in 2005 and is managed by the Taxpayers’ Rights Advocate, makes available free legal assistance on appeals of less than $20,000 from law students to low-income individuals with certain types of income tax appeals and consumer use tax appeals.
-In 2010-11, the Taxpayers’ Rights Advocate Office expanded the Tax Appeals Assistance Program to assist individuals appealing BOE notices of cigarette and tobacco products licensing act violations.
+The Tax Appeals Assistance Program, which began in 2005 and is managed by the Taxpayers’ Rights Advocate, makes available free legal assistance from law students to low-income individuals with certain types of income tax appeals and consumer use tax appeals of less than $20,000.
+The program is also available to assist individuals appealing BOE notices of cigarette and tobacco products license act violations.
 Since its inception, the Tax Appeals Assistance Program has grown from one law school with a few students instructed by one BOE tax counsel to five schools with over 40 students instructed by two BOE tax counsels.
-The cases completed in 2010-11 have fulfilled the purposes of the program, which are to educate and assist taxpayers in voluntarily complying with the law while minimizing their compliance burden and to enhance the preparation and quality of the appeals that come before the Board Members.
-More information about the program can be found in the Taxpayers' Rights Advocate's 2010-11 Annual Report.
-Contact information is available on the BOE website through the Taxpayers' Rights Advocate page.
+The cases completed in 2011-12 have fulfilled the purposes of the program, which are to educate and assist taxpayers in voluntarily complying with the law while minimizing their compliance burden and to enhance the preparation and quality of the appeals that come before the Board Members.
+More information about the program can be found in the Taxpayers’ Rights Advocate’s 2011-12 Annual Report.
+Contact information is available on the BOE website through the Taxpayers’ Rights Advocate page.

-As part of its commitment to serve all Californians, the BOE provides interpreter services in its offices and at Board hearings, when requested.
-The agency’s Equal Employment Opportunity Office maintains lists of bilingual employees available to assist taxpayers or members of the public who have limited English proficiency.
-Currently, the lists include 370 employees, who together have fluency in 37 languages and dialects including American Sign Language.
+As part of its commitment to provide equitable access to BOE services and effective tax administration, the BOE provides interpreter services in its offices and at Board hearings, when requested.
+The BOE’s Equal Employment Opportunity Office maintains lists of bilingual employees available to assist taxpayers or members of the public who have limited English proficiency.
+Currently, the lists include 434 employees, who together have fluency in 33 languages and dialects, including American Sign Language.

 Publications, Special Notices, and Newsletters